JT-actual/FacialRecognition_Python3-OpenCV_RaspberryPi3/Step1_Preparing_Pi.md

 # Step 1: Preparing your Raspberry Pi
 In this step, we will prepare our Pi for our Py/OpenCV build.
 We will cover hardware setup, flashing Raspbian, SSH, and freeing up space on our drive.
-If you're more advanced than this, don't lose faith: shit will hit the fan soon.
-Just skim this and feel free to move on to the Step 2 file.
+If you're more advanced than this, feel free to skim this and move on to the Step 2 file.

 ### Flashing Raspbian & Formatting Drives